pnp/sp-dev-fx-aces/samples/ace-group-viewer/README.md

 - Using PnPJS to call Microsoft Graph to gather group information and members for the current group site the Adaptive Card Extension is placed on.
 - Iterate array content in an adaptive card.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References